 - Engage and review process requirements with HRSA throughout the evaluation process

-The result of this project could be a very similar or very different OPTN Regional structure than what exists today.
+The result of this project can show a very similar or very different OPTN Regional structure.
 That is part of what makes the work exciting, and community feedback important.

 |Request for community input||Summer|

 |Issue RFP for external vendor to conduct the project||Fall|

 |Vendor will review community input and connect with the community

 Vendor will study OPTN system, other national governance systems, and prepare recommendations for Board of Directors review